michpetrov/appformer/uberfire-docs/docs/tutorial/ufTasks.md

     }
 }
 ```
 Next, when the method createNewProject(project) is called, let's create a new model for that project and update the view.
-Add the following code to ProjectsPresenter.java:
+Add the following code to **ProjectsPresenter.java**:

-**ProjectsPresenter.java**
 ```
 import org.uberfire.shared.model.Project;
 import java.util.ArrayList;